About AIST

 History and Purpose

-The AIST John F. Elliott Lectureship was established in 1990 to perpetuate the memory of the late professor John F. Elliott, of the Massachusetts Institute of Technology, for his outstanding career as an educator in the field of chemical process metallurgy.
-This honorary lectureship is designed to acquaint students and engineers with the exciting opportunities in chemical process metallurgy and materials chemistry.
-It is presented in recognition of distinguished contributions in chemical process metallurgy and materials chemistry to the iron and steel industry.
-The recipient shall present a lecture at three or more universities, national or international throughout the year following selection.
-Travel expenses will be reimbursed up to $7,500.
+The AIST-TMS John F. Elliott Lectureship Award was established in 1990.
+This honorary lectureship is designed to acquaint students and engineers with the exciting opportunities in chemical process metallurgy; inspire them to pursue careers in this field; inform the public of the contributions of chemical process metallurgy and materials chemistry; and honor the late Prof. John Elliott of the Massachusetts Institute of Technology for his many accomplishments and the leadership that he provided during his career.
+Following selection, the award will be presented, and the recipient shall lecture at three or more universities, national or international, throughout the subsequent year.
+Travel expenses will be reimbursed up to US$7,500.
 Historical award documentation is available here.

 Nomination Process

-Nominations shall be made by submitting the AIST Award Nomination Form.
-Five letters of endorsement, a biography and a proposed citation are required with the nomination.
+Nominations shall be made by completing the AIST Award Nomination Form.
+Three letters of endorsement, a biography and a proposed citation are required with the nomination.
+The nomination shall address the nominee’s distinguished contributions and communication skills.

 Qualifications

-This lecturer is selected in recognition of distinguished contributions in chemical process metallurgy and materials chemistry to the iron and steel industry.
-The nominee may be from either industry or academia.
+This lecturer is selected in recognition of distinguished contributions in chemical process metallurgy and materials chemistry to the iron and steel industry or related fields of study.
+The nominee shall be an effective communicator and may be from either industry or academia; all nominees shall be made aware of the lectureship duties prior to nomination.

 Selection Process